wasmerio/old-docs.wasmer.io/integrations/c/examples/passing-data.md

 ```
 {% endhint %}

-Now that we have a general idea of how we can pass data back and forth between the Host and a WASM module using its linear memory, let's take a look at how we can expose Host functions to the WASM module.
+Now that we have a general idea of how we can pass data back and forth between the Host and a Wasm module using its linear memory, let's take a look at how we can expose Host functions to the Wasm module.